Skip to main content

 Focus: graded movement as medicine HIGH — Cochrane, 20 RCTs

-Your task: Hit your week 5 step target at least 5 days out of 7.
+Your task: Hit your step target on as many of the remaining days as you can.
 Record your steps in the diary.

-Focus: integrate, review, and prepare for your results appointment MODERATE — REVERT trial
+Focus: integrate and review MODERATE — REVERT trial

-This is the week of consolidation.
-Review your diary from all six weeks.
+This is the day of consolidation.
+Review your diary from the whole week.
 Complete the progress tracker.
 Write your letter to yourself.
-Prepare for your results appointment at day 30.
+Look back at how far you have come.

-By week 6, most people have identified at least one trigger, reduced their heart anxiety score, and understand their palpitations in a way they did not at the start.
+By the end of the week, most people have identified at least one trigger, reduced their heart anxiety score, and understand their palpitations in a way they did not at the start.
 The recordings on your Kardia app are the objective evidence of your journey.

 Your task: Complete the progress tracker.
 Fill in the self-assessment.
 Write your letter to yourself.
-Charge your Kardia and bring it to your appointment.
+If you used the monitor, return your Kardia by post when your loan ends.

 Part Six

-Complete one row each day.
+Complete one row each day for the seven days of your journey.
 You do not need to fill in every column every day — but the more consistently you record, the more useful your data will be.
-Use the weekly reflection boxes to note any patterns you notice.
+Use the reflection box at the end of the week to note any patterns you notice.

 Column guide: Sleep = quality 1–10 (10 = best ever).
 Stress = 1–10.
 Palps = number of episodes, severity in brackets e.g. “2 (6/10)”.
 Kardia = tick if recorded.
 HA = heart anxiety 1–10.